 As part of the services we provide to our private-label contract manufacturing customers, we may perform, but are not required to perform, certain research and development activities related to the development or improvement of their products.
 While our customers often do not pay directly for this service, the cost of this service is often included as a component of the price we charge to manufacture and deliver their products.
 Research and development costs, including costs associated with international regulatory compliance services we provide to our customers, are expensed as incurred.

-Our research and development expenses for the fiscal year ended June 30, 2019 increased to \$1.8 million, compared to \$1.5 million for the fiscal year ended June 30, 2018.
+Our research and development expenses for the fiscal year ended June 30, 2020 remained consistent at \$1.8 million, compared to the same amount for the fiscal year ended June 30, 2019.

 Sources and Availability of Raw Materials